deconf/Analytics-Insights/readme.txt

 = 4.8.4 =
 - Bug Fix: add an unique class to jQuery UI Tooltips to avoid conflicts
 - Bug Fix: multiple CSS improvements
+- Bug Fix: invalid localized date formats
 - Enhancement: no more page re-loads on admin dashboard widget when switching between reports
 - Enhancement: unified reporting system with real-time capabilities
 - Enhancement: new tracking options enabling you to customize cookieName, cookieDomain, cookieExpires; props by [Martins Sipenko](https://github.com/martinssipenko)
-- Enhancement: display update notices only to admins
+- Enhancement: display update notices only to admins and only on dashboard
 - Enhancement: force language packs updates for all available languages on a Network
 - Enhancement: added View switch capabilities